agraef/apcmini/koala-sampler.md

 | CC 39-47 (0-127)    | 16      | Performance faders page 1 (SHIFT+SEND)    |
 | CC 48-56 (0-127)    | 16      | Performance faders page 2 (SHIFT+DEVICE)  |

-Note that the default MIDI mapping leaves quite a few of the controls unassigned at present (specifically, the continuous controllers CC 26-29, CC 33-35, CC 38, CC 47, CC 56, and the scene buttons NOTE 72, 75-77 on channel 16), so you may want to map these to whatever Koala function you need which isn't covered in the default bindings.
+Note that the default MIDI mapping leaves quite a few of the controls unassigned at present (such as the faders 6-9 in VOLUME mode, and the scene buttons 1 and 4-6), so you can map these to whatever Koala function you need which isn't covered in the default bindings.

 ## Bugs and Quirks

 As mentioned above, right now it is difficult to run the koala-sampler patch and Koala on the same (Linux, Mac, or Windows) computer, because Koala insists on connecting to *all* available MIDI inputs.
 It goes without saying that this kind of setup can easily wreak havoc, because Koala sees a whole lot of additional MIDI data that may interfere with the MIDI data from the patch that it is intended to see.

 On Linux, it is possible to work around this obstacle, because ALSA has utilities to control exactly which MIDI devices a running application is connected to.
 Thus, on Linux you want to disable all of Koala's ALSA MIDI input connections except the connection to Pd's second output port.
 The most convenient way to achieve this is to use the [aj-snapshot](https://aj-snapshot.sourceforge.io/) program with the koala-alsa.xml snapshot file included in the distribution.
 Basically, after launching Koala just run `aj-snapshot -rax koala-alsa.xml` in the terminal and you should be set.
-Please check the snapshot file for details.
+Note that you'll have to re-run this command every time you launch Koala.
+Please check the snapshot file for details; you may also want to edit this file to adjust it to your setup.

 Unfortunately, I don't know of any such procedure for Mac and Windows.
 That said, the MIDI implementation described above has been designed so that at least *some* of the functionality provided by the patch will work even in this situation.
 Specifically, the provided MIDI mapping will make sure that Koala only interprets the MIDI data that it's supposed to see, as long as you don't switch Koala to keyboard mode.